FBI phone hacking is a VC dream come true | ExBulletin

 FBI phone hacking is a VC dream come true

+(The author is a Reuters Breakingviews columnist.
+The views expressed are their own.)

-The Federal Bureau of Investigation has run a startup that will embarrass Silicon Valley.
-ANOM is a three-year joint venture read more with the Australian Federal Police, 9,000 law enforcement officers from 17 countries and a smartphone-drug developer turned informant.
+Hong Kong (Reuters Breakingviews) – The Federal Bureau of Investigation has launched a startup that will embarrass Silicon Valley.
+ANOM is a three-year joint venture with the Australian Federal Police, 9,000 law enforcement officers from 17 countries and a smartphone-drug developer turned informant.

 Entered the thriving market for secure applications and devices.
-Only this Monday Apple (AAPL.O)advertised its legacy of privacy management by displaying new data protection features.
+Just this Monday Apple promoted here its legacy of privacy management by displaying new data protection features.

 The FBI’s crooked bettors paid $ 1,700 for an encrypted device that boasts a bespoke messaging app and a six-month subscription.
 It’s the kind of business model that complements the “hardware” software that aspiring low-margin phone manufacturers like Chiaos Xiaomi aspire to.